bluerobotics/bluerobotics.github.io/brov2/assembly.md

 <img src="http://ardusub.com/images/vectored-frame.png" class="img-responsive" style="max-width:700px" />

 1. Install thrusters 1 and 2, using the M3x16 screws.
 Tighten the screws so that they indent the frame slightly.
 It is physically possible to keep turning the screw at this point, but it isn't necessary.

-	[close up picture of a screw slightly indenting the frame]

 2. Install thrusters 5 and 6, using the M3x12 screws.
 Tighten the screws so that they indent the frame slightly.